RAF Nicosia

 Royal Air Force Nicosia or more simply RAF Nicosia is a former Royal Air Force station on the island of Cyprus, built in the 1930s.
 The station served as Headquarters Royal Air Force Cyprus from 8 June to 29 July 1941.

 The original principal airport for Cyprus, Nicosia International Airport, was built within the site of the RAF station.
 Both civil and military aviation on the island operated from the site, although the RAF disestablished the station in 1966.

 The 1974 Turkish invasion of Cyprus led to the cessation of commercial operations from the airport, although the site is still owned by the British Ministry of Defence, but is controlled by the United Nations Peacekeeping Force in Cyprus and used as a base by United Nations peace-keeping patrol helicopters.

+History

+By the time of the Second World War, Cyprus had lacked proper airfields equipped with permanent runways.
+Subsequently, in early 1940, the Royal Air Force decided to establish an operational station at Nicosia.
+Its existing grass landing ground was far too small, leading to the establishment of a stone quarry half-a-mile from the airfield.
+Three runways were established by Departmental direct labour, and screening plants were installed from Egypt.
+Technical facilities and domestic accommodation was also provided on the basis of two squadrons, while water supply was obtained from a nearby deep bore.
+Construction spanned nine months entirely using local labour.
+Afterwards, the further construction of additional landing grounds was undertaken by the British Army, including Larnaca, Lakatamia, Limassol, Paphos, Salamis, and Tymbou.